ajvreugdenhil/ajvreugdenhil.github.io/_posts/2021-09-06-embedded-lkmp.md

 published: true
 ---

+This post describes my experience with first setting up my enviroment for working with the Zybo Z7-10.

 ## It's only a little scary

 When originally drafting this post, this paragraph was titled "It's not that scary."
 And then I spent 4 days debugging the toolchain.
 But even though many things are different in kernel module land, it's just another little step up from programming for userspace in C.